AkashNeil/spring-security-multi-tenancy-oauth/README.md

-# spring-security-multi-tenancy-oauth
-Multi-tenancy OAuth with Spring Security
+# Multi-tenancy OAuth with Spring Security